dragonfly-science/dragonfly-website/content/what-we-do/machine-learning/content.md

 title: Machine learning
 subtitle: >
   When you’re trying to extract information from large amounts of complex, real-world data, chances are you’ll need to use machine learning.
-author:
-  - people/ndegwa-kiarie/content.md
-quote: >
-  This is a rapidly developing area – it’s an exciting time to be working in the field.
-It’s also essential for us to keep up with the state of the art and continue to innovate and push the field forward.
 teaserTitle: Machine learning
 teaserSVG: /what-we-do/machine-learning/WWD_Learning1.svg
 bannerSVG: /what-we-do/machine-learning/WWD_Learning2.svg